renesas/iot-reference-rx/Getting_Started_Guide.md

 ---

-#### Step 4-3: Run OTA demo
+#### Step 4-3: Run Pubsub demo with OTA
-Details for OTA demo are provided in the special application note (document number: R20AN7037).
+Details for Pubsub demo with OTA are provided in the special application note (document number: R20AN7037).
 You can search it by visiting the following webpage:

 * <https://www.renesas.com/search?keywords=r20an7037>